cdeccio/cougarnet/README.md

 optional arguments:
   -h, --help            show this help message and exit --wireshark NODE, -w NODE
-                        Start wireshark for the specified node --display             Display the network configuration as text --terminal {all,none}
+                        Start wireshark for the specified links (host1-host2[,host2-host3,...])
+  --display             Display the network configuration as text --vars VARS           Specify variables to be replaced in the configuration file (name=value[,name=value,...])
-                        Specify that all virtual hosts should launch (all) or not launch (none) a terminal.
+  --terminal TERMINAL   Specify which virtual hosts should launch a terminal (all|none|host1[,host2,...])
   --disable-ipv6        Disable IPv6
   --native-apps {all,none}
                         Specify that all virtual hosts should enable (all) or disable (none) native apps.
   --display-file DISPLAY_FILE
                         Print the network configuration to a file (.png)
 ```

-Note that `--terminal` and `--native-apps` options override all per-host
+Note that `--terminal` overrides all per-host `terminal` options.
-`terminal` and `native_apps` options.

 Also note that the `--display-file` option is not yet fully-functional.